 Nonnegative matrix factorization (NMF) consists in the following problem: Given a nonnegative matrix $X \in \mathbb{R}^{m \times n}_+$ and a factorization positive rank $r \ll \min(m,n)$, find two nonnegative matrices $W \in \mathbb{R}^{m \times r}_+$ and $H \in \mathbb{R}^{r \times n}_+$ such that $WH \approx X$.
 NMF is a linear dimensionality reduction technique for nonnegative data.
 In fact, assuming each column of $X$ is a data point, it is reconstructed via a linear combination of $r$ basis elements given by the columns of $W$ while the columns of $H$ provide the weights (or coefficients) to reconstruct each column of $X$ within that basis, that is, for all $j$,

-NMF has attracted a lot of attention since the seminal paper of Lee and Seung~\cite{lee1999learning}, with applications in image analysis, document classification and music analysis, to cite a few; see, e.g., \cite{cichocki2006new, gillis2014} and the references therein.
+NMF has attracted a lot of attention since the seminal paper of Lee and Seung~\cite{lee1999learning}, with applications in image analysis, document classification and music analysis.
+See for example \cite{cichocki2006new, gillis2014} and the references therein.
 Many NMF models have been proposed over the years.
 They mostly differ in two aspects: \begin{enumerate} \item {\em Additional constraints} are added to the factor matrices $W$ and $H$ such as sparsityÌ~\cite{hoyer2004non}, spatial coherence~\cite{liu2011approach} or smoothness~\cite{essid2013smooth}.
 These constraints are motivated by a priori information on the sought solution and depend on the application at hand.
 Note that these additional constraints are in most cases imposed via a penalty term in the objective function.

 \item The choice of the {\em objective function} that assesses the quality of an approximation by evaluating some distance between $WH$ and $X$ differs.
 This choice is usually motivated by the noise model/statistics assumed on the data matrix $X$.
 The most widely used class of objective functions are component-wise and based on the $\beta$-divergences defined as follows: for $x,y \in \mathbb{R}_+$,